|Note To Subscribers & Those Wishing To Subscribe:|

 This issue's featured recipe is a simple, basic banana bread that's received super high marks from the great breakfast lovers who have left comments on MrBreakfast.com.
 I hope you like it as much as we do.

 This recipe makes 6 servings.

 Cream sugar and butter, mash the bananas and add to the mixture.

 Beat and add the eggs.
 Slowly add the flour, salt, and baking soda.
+(If desired, fold in the walnuts at this point.)
 Pour into a loaf pan.